dhermes/bezier/DEVELOPMENT.rst

   completed (will be the build that occurred when the tag was pushed).
 If the builds pushed to PyPI automatically, a build would need to link to itself **while** being run.
-* Wheels need be built for Linux, macOS and Windows.
-Building wheels occurs **largely** via the `Building Wheels workflow`_, but still requires access to an ARM macOS (M1) machine.
+* Wheels need to be built for Linux, macOS and Windows.
+Building wheels occurs via the `Building Wheels workflow`_.
 After being built, each wheel will be pushed directly to PyPI via `twine`_.
 * The release will be manually pushed to `TestPyPI`_ so the landing page can be visually inspected and the package can be installed